 You know, those things that make you just a tad nauseous.
-Like when you open the shower curtain and there’s black gunk in the corners of the tub and along the caulk line, or in the grout spaces.
-Or that thick, heavy layer of soap scum on the shower door.
+Like when you open the shower curtain, and there’s black gunk in the corners of the tub and along the caulk line, or in the grout spaces.
+Or that thick, dense layer of soap scum on the shower door.

 NUMBER EIGHT: MAJOR FLOOR SQUEAKS!